vinsol-spree-contrib/spree_taxjar/README.md

 Taxjar Configuration

-Create an account with Taxjar (http://www.taxjar.com/)...

-...and get an api_key.
+Create an account with Taxjar (http://www.taxjar.com/) and get an api_key.

 Go to Your Account >> States Setting, and create nexus for the relevant states in which you want/need to collect sales tax.
 (NOTE: Unless state's nexuses are explicitly created, Taxjar will return zero sales tax by default for orders shipping to those states.)